willfurnass/sheffield_hpc/bessemer/index.rst

 .. warning::

-    Bessemer is currently being installed and tested and is yet available for use
+    Bessemer is currently being installed and tested and is not yet available for use

 .. toctree::
   :hidden: